Hamilton, Ohio

 Hamilton is a city in Butler County, Ohio, United States, and its county seat.
-Located 20 mi north of Cincinnati along the Great Miami River, Hamilton is the second-most populous city in the Cincinnati metropolitan area and the tenth-most populous city in Ohio.
-The population was 63,399 at the 2020 census.
+It is 20 mi north of Cincinnati along the Great Miami River.
+The population was 63,399 at the 2020 census, making Hamilton the second-most populous city in the Cincinnati metropolitan area and the tenth-most populous city in Ohio.
 Most of the city is served by the Hamilton City School District.